DDMAL/Figure_Divinator/documentation/tutorial.rst

 Choosing a score
 ----------------
-Input scores can be in any format accepted by music21: musicxml,
+Input scores can be in `any format accepted by music21 <http://mit.edu/music21/doc/html/overviewFormats.html>`_: MusicXML, Humdrum, ABC, Musedata, and MIDI.

 Either a filepath or a URL can be given.
 For example, for example file bwv307.xml in the main figured_bass_extractor directory, use